eth-sri/lmql/docs/source/language/models.rst

     from
         "openai/text-ada-001"

 Here, we specify :code:`openai/text-ada-001` directly, but the shown code is equivalent to the use of :code:`lmql.model(...)`, i.e. :code:`lmql.model("openai/text-ada-001")`.

+Note, that the :code:`from` keyword is only available with the indented syntax as shown here, where the decoder keywords is provided explicitly.
+If you are not using this syntax, please consider Option B below.

 **Option B: Specifying the Model Externally**: The second option is to specify the model and its parameters externally, i.e. separately from the actual program code: